hermehehe/Tokenizer/README.md

 *COMMANDS*

-In the terminal type the commands in all caps followed by their appropriate parameters:
+Inside the terminal, type the commands in all caps followed by their appropriate parameters:

 * *M* m - creates a new hash table with size of integer m.
 Outputs "success".
 * *INSERT* word - inserts a word into the tokenizer updating the dictionary and hashtable.
 Outputs "success" if word doesn't already exist in dictionary and doesn't use non-alphabetical characters, otherwise outputs "failure".